groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/format-specific-merging/merge-powerpoint-pptm-groupdocs-merger-java/_index.md

     <version>latest-version</version>
 </dependency>
 ```

 ### Gradle
 In your `build.gradle`, include:
 ```gradle
 implementation 'com.groupdocs:groupdocs-merger:latest-version'
 ```

 ### Direct Download
-Alternatively, download the latest version directly from [GroupDocs.Merger for Java releases](https://releases.groupdocs.com/merger/java/).
+Alternatively, download the latest JAR from [GroupDocs.Merger for Java releases](https://releases.groupdocs.com/merger/java/).

 **License Acquisition**
 Start with a free trial of GroupDocs.Merger.
-If satisfied, you can obtain a temporary license or purchase one to unlock full features.
+If the library meets your needs, obtain a temporary or full‑scale license to unlock all features.

 **Basic Initialization and Setup**
-After including the library in your project, initialize it as follows:
+After adding the library, create a `Merger` instance pointing at your first PPTM file:
 ```java
 import com.groupdocs.merger.Merger;
 String documentPath = "YOUR_DOCUMENT_DIRECTORY/sample.pptm";
 Merger merger = new Merger(documentPath);
 ```

-## Implementation Guide
-In this section, we'll break down the process of merging PowerPoint files into manageable steps.
+## How to merge powerpoint pptm files with GroupDocs.Merger
+Below is a step‑by‑step walkthrough that shows exactly how to load, join, and save PPTM files.

 ### Load Source PPTM File
-**Overview:**
-Loading a .pptm file is your first step.
-Here, you initialize and prepare the document for merging using GroupDocs.Merger's `Merger` class.
+**Overview:** The first file you load becomes the base document that other presentations will be appended to.

 #### Step 1: Import Necessary Packages
 ```java